Zinnia ‘Queeny Lime Orange’

 Overview

-Uses: Annual borders, cutting gardens, cottage plantings, pollinator gardens, and floral arrangements.
+Uses: Annual borders, cutting gardens, cottage-style plantings, pollinator gardens, floral design.

-Benefits: Unique blend of peach, coral, and lime tones on mostly double blooms.
-Long stems, excellent vase life, and abundant flowering make this one of the most sought-after zinnias for cut-flower growers.
+Benefits: Distinctive blend of peach, coral, and lime tones on mostly double blooms.
+Strong stems and abundant flowering make this variety highly valued for cutting and extended garden color.

 USDA Hardiness Zones: Annual